Xavier Church

 3 of 3 in Yamaguchi City

-The Xavier Church (サビエル記念聖堂, Sabieru Kinen Seidō) in Yamaguchi honors the Jesuit missionary who played a pivotal role in spreading Christianity across Asia in the 1500s.
-Francis Xavier, who traveled to Japan in 1549, made a significant stop in Yamaguchi in 1550 while on his journey from Kagoshima to Kyoto.
-Yamaguchi became one of his favored places during his mission.
+The Xavier Church (サビエル記念聖堂, Sabieru Kinen Seidō) in Yamaguchi is a landmark dedicated to Jesuit missionary Francis Xavier, who played a pivotal role in spreading Christianity across Asia in the 1500s.
+Xavier arrived in Japan in 1549 and made an important stop in Yamaguchi in 1550 during his journey from Kagoshima to Kyoto.
+Yamaguchi became one of his key locations, with his presence here contributing to the city's historical connection with early Christian missions in Japan.
+The church stands as a tribute to his influence in the region and his missionary work.

 Provided through partner sites